valerieniemann/valerieniemann.github.io/_posts/2020-03-31-corona-silver.md

 ## Relational Well-being
 It is strange time where everyone is doing pretty much the same thing.
 This means all of my immediate and distant relatives and friends are at their home and plenty available for a call.
 This goes for my research group as well.
 Checking in with my labmates and chatting in between spans of working, helps develop those relationships in this time.
 It means a lot to me to be in this together.

-As mentioned earlier, I have scheduled regular social-distance walks with friends.
+As previously mentioned, I have scheduled regular social-distance walks with friends.
 We typically walk around campus or in neighborhoods and maintain a distance of 6 feet.
 Plenty of fellow graduate students remain in the area, and I have enjoyed checking in with them, seeing what new stay-at-home hobbies they have acquired, and hearing how they have adjusted their research plans to make the most of these times.
 In fact, I have even found new parks in Palo Alto in this way.

 Finally, I am connected to a fabulous “off-campus” housing program at Stanford.
 We have come together for activities like assembling flower arrangements with Matilda’s Bloombox, starting a book club reading *Bad Blood*, and even cooking together through Zoom.
 Other friends of mine outside of this program have started some online games through Jackbox and Catan.

 Online activities to do with friends:
 - [Matilda's Bloombox](https://matildasbloombox.com/) delivers flowers from local farms and growers and then provides information on how to arrange them.
 - [Learn how to cook with friends](https://www.instructables.com/class/Cooking-Class/) with this free-online instructable.